 – Headlamp and extra batteries

-– Bedroll sufficient for local nighttime temperatures seasonally appropriate (thermal pad and sleeping bag)
+– Bedroll sufficient for local nighttime temperatures seasonally appropriate (thermal pad (non-inflatables preferred) and sleeping bag)

-– Shelter (tent or tarp (8′ x 10′ minimum) and line (strong, 1 ten foot length and 5 four foot lengths minimum))
+– Shelter (tent or tarp (8′ x 10′ feet minimum) and line (strong, 1 twenty-foot length and 5 four-foot lengths minimum))

-– Sufficient supply of all needed medications, and health support items
+– Sufficient supply of all needed medications and health support items (at least 10 days worth), and all desired toiletries (toothbrush and paste, comb, etc.)

-– Backpack (or you may substitute in it’s place: one 8′ x 10′ tarp (may double as your shelter tarp), one 30 foot length of para cord, and about 12 feet of two inch thick webbing.
+– Backpack (or you may substitute in its place: one 8′ x 10′ tarp (may double as your shelter tarp), one 20 foot length of para-cord, and about 12 feet of two inch thick webbing.
 We will show you how to make this into a constructed backpack if you don’t have one or would like to try a construction backpack for the week.)

 – Sunglasses and/or safety glasses